 What resulted was a compete reconstruction job, following the elemental drainage and foundation work needed beneath the structure.
 Eventually, all the windows and siding planks were taken off the concert hall, numbered and labeled, and eventually put back, using original nail holes.

-“It was incredible the care everyone took,” Rizwani continued, noting the contributions of architect Stephen Tilley of Croton, building contractors Ren and Elaine Tate of Tate Construction in Red Hook, and drainage and sill specialist Mark Peritz of The Joy of Building, right here in Woodstock, as well as all their local crews.
+“It was incredible the care everyone took,” Rizwani continued, noting the contributions of architect Stephen Tilly of Dobbs Ferry, building contractors Ren and Elaine Tate of Tate Construction in Red Hook, and drainage and sill specialist Mark Peritz of The Joy of Building, right here in Woodstock, as well as all their local crews.
 “The end result looks just slightly more beautiful than what was there before.”

 Timing, of course, was of the essence…the new steel reinforcement beam beneath the structure, along with all the original glass from the north window wall, had to be in place by now…because the concerts are set to start by late June.
 Which leaves only so much time for the natural world to re-surround and embrace its friend of 96 years now, this grand, quirky structure.